li3zhen1/WithSpecializedGenericMacro/Readme.md

 An experimental peer macro expanding generic **struct or class** to a specialized type, so as to avoid dynamic dispatch.

-This macro simply put a specialized type alongside your generic definition, by removing the generic parameter, adding a typealias for the removed paramter, and replacing all recursive references to the original type with the new specialized type.
+This macro simply put a specialized type alongside your generic definition, by removing the generic parameter, adding a typealias for the removed parameter.
+It also replaces all recursive references to the original type with the new specialized type.

+For the usecase in [a quadtree data structure (line 48)](https://github.com/li3zhen1/Grape/blob/WithSpecializedGeneric/Sources/NDTree/KDTree.swift), this macro can speed up the construction time of data structure by ~15%, compared to directly using a typealias syntax.
+(Usecases like traversing tree nodes can probably benefit way more from this)

+> [!NOTE]
-For generic functions try `@_specialize` attribute: https://forums.swift.org/t/specialize-attribute/1853
+> For generic functions try [`@_specialize` attribute](https://github.com/apple/swift/blob/main/docs/ReferenceGuides/UnderscoredAttributes.md#_specialize).

 ## Example